 Knowing what makes a cover letter and resume different will prevent you from making a mistake and maximize your chances of getting hired.
 There are some things that don’t belong in a resume that should go on your cover letter instead.
+A resume is a concise summary of your work experience and skills, while a cover letter is a personalized document that explains why you're a strong fit for a specific job and expresses your enthusiasm for the role.

 Even though both forms of applications are designed to sell yourself, they both take a different approach.